 BONENT Certification Examinations may be offered at various locations throughout the United States and worldwide, upon request.
 Examinations can be administered anywhere, any time there are five qualified candidates to take the exam.

 The Host Facility may not limit the examination to those candidates from the Host Facility.
 All accepted candidates for certification who wish to appear at the scheduled examination must be accommodated.
-All examination sites are closed to further applicants 45 days prior to the examination date.

 The following responsibilities apply to the Hosting Facility: